jenkinsci/analysis-model/CONTRIBUTING.md

 ## Copyright

-Static Analysis Suite  is licensed under [MIT license](./LICENSE).
+The Static Analysis Model and Parsers Library  is licensed under [MIT license](./LICENSE).
 We consider all contributions as MIT unless it's explicitly stated otherwise.
 MIT-incompatible code contributions will be rejected.
 Contributions under MIT-compatible licenses may be also rejected if they are not ultimately necessary.

 We **Do NOT** require pull request submitters to sign the